🎯 Bottom Line Up Front

 Established Recovery (2-5 Years)

-The transition points between recovery stages are particularly important for insurance planning.
-At the 2-year mark of sustained weight restoration, some insurers will begin considering applications, though rates remain significantly elevated.
-The 3-year milestone often brings improved options, with more carriers willing to offer coverage.
-At 5 years of sustained recovery with no relapses, many individuals can qualify for standard or near-standard rates, especially if they’ve maintained treatment engagement and have no lasting medical complications.
-Documentation of life achievements during recovery—education completion, career advancement, relationship stability—provides additional evidence of overall health and stability.
+The transition points between recovery stages are particularly important.
+At the 2-year mark of sustained weight restoration, some insurers will begin considering applications.
+At the 3-year milestone, more carriers offer coverage.
+At 5 years of sustained recovery with no relapses, many individuals qualify for standard or near-standard rates, especially with continued treatment engagement and no lasting medical complications.

 Our Top 10 Best Life Insurance Companies in the U.S. (2025): Expert Broker Rankings can help identify carriers most likely to provide favorable consideration for eating disorder recovery cases.